ryndubei/opinion-bot/README.md

 Usage
 -----
-First register a bot with the message content privileged intent.
-Add it to your server with `33280` permissions.
+Register a bot with the message content privileged intent, and add it to your server.

 Create `.secrets/auth-token.secret` and `.secrets/guildid.secret` in `opinion-bot`, containing your bot authentication token and your server's ID, respectively.
 Run the bot with `stack run`.

 The bot takes three slash commands:

-- `ping` : test command, returns pong
+- `something` : says something (takes a random message from imported messages)
 - `import` : import old messages from the channel the command was called in
 - `analyse` [Keyword] [Optional Channel] [Optional User] : calculate the average sentiment of messages containing a certain keyword, and optionally posted in a certain channel or by a certain user

+The bot will automatically store new messages while it is running.

 Acknowledgements
 ----------------